Attributes enable metadata to be applied to a programming construct.

 The attribute-name refers to the name (possibly qualified with namespaces) of a valid attribute type, with or without the suffix

 Attribute that is usually used in attribute type names.
 For example, the type

 The arguments are the arguments to the constructor for the attribute type.
 If an attribute has a parameterless constructor, the argument list and parentheses can be omitted.
 Attributes support both positional arguments and named arguments.
 Positional arguments are arguments that are used in the order in which they appear.
 Named arguments can be used if the attribute has public properties.
 You can set these by using the following syntax in the argument list.

 property-name = property-value

 Such property initializations can be in any order, but they must follow any positional arguments.
-Following is an example of an attribute that uses positional arguments and property initializations.
+The following is an example of an attribute that uses positional arguments and property initializations:

 open System.Runtime.InteropServices [<DllImport("kernel32", SetLastError=true)>] extern bool CloseHandle(nativeint handle)